jsparks5009/TripleTen_projects/02-analyzing_profits_and_losses_Tableau/README.md

 This is the 2nd project I worked on in the TripleTen Business Intelligence Analytics program.
 It was my first time using Tableau.

 ## Superstore Analysis
-The goal of the projects was to use Tableau to identify key profit and loss centers, determine product focus areas, and evaluate the effectiveness and profitability of advertising strategies for the Superstore using data visualizations.
+This project aims to provide a comprehensive analysis of the superstore's performance to identify key areas for profit maximization and loss reduction.
+By examining various dimensions such as product subcategories, regions, and shipping modes, the project seeks to uncover the most significant profit centers and areas with the highest losses.
+Additionally, the project evaluates the potential effectiveness of targeted advertising and analyzes return rates to inform strategic business decisions.
+Through data-driven insights and visualizations, the goal is to recommend actionable strategies to enhance the superstore's overall profitability and efficiency.

 ### The Data
 The data was made up of one file, in three seperate sheets: